Website & blogs © Louis Kraft 2013-2020

 And of course there are welcome interruptions

 In 2001 Fray Angélico Chávez History Library (part of the New Mexico History Museum, Santa Fe) curator Tomas Jaehn (pronounced “Yen”) began the process to create “The Louis Kraft Collection.”
-A number of years later a former girlfriend wanted to know why Tomas was interested in my work and associated documentation?
+A number of years later my then girlfriend Diane Moon wanted to know why Tomas was interested in my work and associated documentation?
 I told her I didn’t know.
 “Didn’t you ask?”
 “No.” “Why not?”
 I told her that I had been associated with the library since the 1980s, Tomas was interested in my work and letters, and that was good enough for me.

 Good enough for me, but not for her.

 Before and since the creation of the archive Tomas has done everything to aid my writing and speaking efforts, as well as help me obtain documents and primary source images.
-Over the years he and his family have become good friends.
+Over the years he and Audrey, his wife, have become good friends.

-This month Tomas alerted me of a primary source Sand Creek battle participant document that the Chávez is considering purchasing from a private collection.
+That July Tomas told me about a primary source Sand Creek battle participant document that the Chávez was considering purchasing from a private collection.
 I reviewed it for Tomas.
 During the course of our conversations he said I could use this to-date unused view of events in Sand Creek and the Tragic End of a Lifeway (if the library buys the document; and if not, he thought he could convince the document owner to allow me to use it).
 Fingers are crossed, as there is information worth sharing.
 I should know the final outcome soon.
 Unfortunately I can’t share any details at this time.

 George Bird Grinnell completed a massive amount of research over his life documenting American Indians (mostly Cheyennes and Pawnees, but other tribes also).
-His papers are at the Braun Research Library, Autry National Center, Los Angeles, California.
+His papers are at the Braun Research Library, Southwest Museum, which is now part of the Autry National Center, Los Angeles, California.
 The Grinnell Papers take 77 pages to list the folders and diaries.
-I have 10 days booked at the Braun in the future and have submitted the first round of documents that I must read.
+I have 12 days booked at the Braun in the future and have submitted the first round of documents that I must read.
 Twenty-seven folders and diaries, and this is just the beginning of what I will view before completing my Grinnell research for the Sand Creek manuscript.
 Earlier I had mined the Grinnell Papers for Ned Wynkoop and the Lonely Road from Sand Creek, but that research centered on Cheyennes that played roles in Wynkoop’s life.
 I have a fair amount of Grinnell’s writing in-house, but from past experience his research notes are where the gold will be found.

 A glimpse into the LK creative world